 Downsides to planting hostas in clay soils include:

-You can also choose to build up from your clay soil using a well-draining, organic, and slightly acidic mixture, or to plant your hostas in pots instead of the ground.
+You can also choose to build up from your clay soil using a well-draining, organic material, or to plant your hostas in pots instead of the ground.

-The major benefit to this is that it tends to be less work than digging into hard clay soil to mix in other materials.
+The major benefit to this is that it is less work than digging into hard clay soil to mix in other materials.
 It can be as easy as finding a good potting mix and pouring it in.

 Beware of growing hostas in pots in cold climates, though, as you’ll need somewhere to overwinter them if you’d like them to survive into the following years.

-Unlike with clay soil, hosta roots can easily move through clay.
-Your plant might do okay in this soil type for a while, but before long it’ll begin to suffer.
+Unlike with clay soil, hosta roots can easily move through sandy soil.
+Your plant might do okay in this soil type for a while, but it may suffer if you treat your sandy soil like a rich garden soil.

-Sandy soil tends to be nutrient-deficient.
+Sandy soil is normally nutrient-deficient.
 Like clay soils, they’ll need organic materials mixed in if you want your hostas to grow healthily.

 This soil type also drains too quickly for hostas, so additives that help retain moisture are a must.

-Downsides that hostas can face due to sandy soil include:
+Downsides that hostas can face because of sandy soil include:

-- Increased risk of sunburn due to lack of water intake
+Increased risk of sunburn due to lack of water uptake

 Best Soil for Hostas in Pots